matteobiagiola/matteobiagiola/README.md

 ### 👨‍💻 About Me :

 I am interested in software testing 🧪 with a particular focus on test generation.
 I have built tools to automatically generate tests for Web applications 🌐 and Deep Reinforcement Learning 🤖 agents.
-I am also proficient in testing Self-driving car software in simulation and training DL/RL models to drive a small scale physical vehicle 🚗.
+I am also proficient in testing Self-driving car software in simulation, and in training DL/RL models to drive a small-scale physical vehicle 🚗.

 ### 🛠️ Languages and Tools :